chef/chef-web-docs/chef_master/source/resource_script.rst

 .. end_tag

+**Attributes**

-.. tag resources_common_guards_properties
+.. tag resources_common_guards_attributes

-The following properties can be used to define a guard that is evaluated during the execution phase of a Chef Infra Client run:
+The following attributes can be used to define a guard that is evaluated during the execution phase of a Chef Infra Client run:

 ``not_if``
   Prevent a resource from executing when the condition returns ``true``.